More new cases in South than anywhere else in NZ

 The cases in the SDHB area are made up of 163 confirmed cases and 14 probable cases.

-The SDHB area now has 53.7 cases per 100,000, which is well above the DHB with the second highest rate of confirmed case, which is Waikato with 35 cases per 100,000.
+The SDHB area now has 53.7 cases per 100,000, which is well above the DHB with the second highest rate of cases, which is Waikato with 35 cases per 100,000.

 It is more than double the national rate, which stands at almost 24 cases per 100,000.